-Last, but not least, you can get Acronis anywhere from 40 euros up to 90 euros per year – depending on what kind of functionality you need.
+Last, but not least, you can get Acronis anywhere from $49.99 up to $99.99 per year – depending on what kind of functionality you need.
 The cheapest package, for example, doesn’t offer any cloud storage at all.

-The good thing is that there is a 31-day trial.
+The good thing is that there is a 30-day trial.
 So, it’s not like you have anything to miss.

 Not everyone needs the advanced features that Acronis brings to the table.
 If you are a casual home user, chances are you can get away with something simpler – such as EaseUS Todo Backup.
 It has long been one of the most popular backup programs out there and for a good reason.